vlbee/VP-react-game/README.md

 A single-page web app built to learn React.js

-Take care of your tamagotchi here:
+Take care of your tamagotchi here: https://githubtamagotchi.netlify.com/

-What is a Tamagotchi? https://en.wikipedia.org/wiki/Tamagotchi
+What is a tamagotchi? https://en.wikipedia.org/wiki/Tamagotchi

 ### Instructions